 Provides a record-oriented distributed file system (DFS).
 A big data input file containing fixed or variable length records in standard or custom formats is partitioned across the cluster’s DFS, with each node getting approximately the same amount of record data and with no splitting of individual records.

-- Utilizes middleware components that provide name services and other services in support of the distributed job execution environment.
+Is fault resilient, based on configurable replication of file parts within the cluster.
+Utilizes middleware components that provide name services and other services in support of the distributed job execution environment.